-After an extensive desk-based analysis of historical and military records, UXO risks to vessels and vessels' crews have been zoned into areas of VERY HIGH and HIGH category UXO risks, depending on the phase of work being undertaken.
-In addition, a limited area of the nearshore export cable corridor has been defined as posing only MEDIUM or LOW UXO risk, due to the reduced likelihood of encountering WWII-era naval mines in shallow waters.
+After an extensive desk-based analysis of historical and military records, UXO risks to vessels and vessels' crews have been zoned into areas of HIGH, MEDIUM and LOW category UXO risks, depending on the phase of work being undertaken.

-Specifically, the UXO risk associated with the GI work and any enabling operations has been assessed as HIGH across the majority of the Study Site, predominantly driven by the likelihood of encountering WWII-era naval mines within the extensive Minegarden Silverthorn.
-This assumes that JUB/JUVs be used to facilitate the GI works - if other enabling methodologies are used then UXO risks may instead be categorised as MEDIUM and LOW, with the exception of areas in which such UXO has been discovered in recent years.
+Specifically, the UXO risk associated with the GI work and any enabling operations has been assessed as HIGH in select areas, driven by the likelihood of encountering WWII-era naval mines, with MEDIUM and LOW category UXO risks across the remainder of the Study Site depending on the proximity of UXO threat sources.
+This assumes that JUB/JUVs be used to facilitate the GI works - if other enabling methodologies are used then UXO risks may instead be categorised as MEDIUM at a worst-case, with the majority of the Site reduced to LOW risk.